WitherOrNot/cbs-docs/GeneralOverview.md

 CBS, like SxS, works in terms of assemblies, with only difference being that assemblies are now used to hold system data rather than program libraries.
 The 3 primary kinds of CBS assemblies are:
  - Components, which group a set of related files, registry keys, and other items
  - Deployments, which group a set of related components
- - Packages, which group a set of related deployments and sub-packages
+ - Packages, which group a set of related components, deployments, and sub-packages

 ### Components